thewmh/wizardunicorn.ninja/frontend-masters/hard-parts-js.md

 * But what if the function could hold on to live data between executions?

-* This would let function definitions hace an associated cache/persistent memory
+* This would let function definitions have an associated cache/persistent memory

 * But it all starts with returning a function from another function